- Adobe Connect

 I have downloaded and installed the Policy Key, but when I try to go online a message says that I need to install the Policy Key.

-- What is probably happening is that your firewall is blocking the Policy Key from communicating with the NAC.
+- Your firewall may be blocking the Policy Key from communicating with the SafeConnect server.
 What you need to do is add the Policy Key as an exception.
 To do this, open Security Center and click on "manage firewall".
 In the new window that comes up, there will be an exceptions tab.
 Click that tab, and then click the "Add" button.
 Navigate to the Policy Key and click "OK".

 What am I allowed to access when quarantined?

 Yes.
 Any Windows Updates your system needs can be downloaded and installed while you are in quarantine mode.
-The same applies to virus definitions for the campus provided antivirus solution.
+The same applies to virus definitions.

 When I run Windows Update Services, I get a message stating that the product key used to install windows is invalid.
 Why?